 Shares, also known as stocks, represent ownership in a company.
 When you buy shares, you become a part-owner of that company and have a claim on its profits and assets.

 A stock is considered halal if the company it represents adheres to Islamic principles.
 This generally means that the company does not engage in prohibited activities, such as alcohol, or pork.
-Additionally, the company’s business practices should be Shariah-compliant and socially responsible.
+Additionally, the company’s business practices should be Sharia-compliant and socially responsible.

 Pros: